IMG_4957-2-2048x1536

 George Washington, the father of the United States of America, defeated the mightiest army in the world at the time with some ramshackle pioneers and a whole lot of grit.
 Speaking of grits, Washington had lost all but one of his teeth by the time he was 30 years old.
 He had some dentures made out of a combination of horse and human teeth, but they were uncomfortable and he preferred a soft food that he could chew with his one good tooth.

-We appreciate you sharing our recipes with your friends & family!
+We appreciate you sharing our recipes with your family and friends!

 This leads us to the ‘hoecake’ – what we would call a cornbread pancake these days – these hoecakes were cooked on sheets of hot iron or on a family’s farming hoe.
 Metal was a precious commodity at the time, and to have a tool that would both help you plant your food and cook it saved space in small homes, and saved families money.
 Americans have always had a strong tradition of making do with what we have, and the hoecake is one of the earliest examples of this.